doublep563/emoncms-summary/README.md

-emoncms-summary
+emoncms-summaryTH
 ===============

-Summarise data in emconcmcs
+Summarise Temperature and Humidty data in emomcms

-Create 2 tables in emcomcms and populate with feed summaries.